fredlund/Ranker/README.md

 Ranker is a library that helps compare, using testing, how well different implementations of the same specification behave, obtaining a "ranking" of the implementations (which are better, which are worse).
-The library uses Quviq QuickCheck test tool for testing.
+The library uses the Quviq QuickCheck tool for testing.

 ## Build, Test, and Generate Markdown Docs ##